gaunthan/Oh-My-Ubuntu/README.md

 |beautify_gnome_shell.sh|Enable user-theme to beautify your desktop (new themes, new wallpapers).
 And make your topbar, dock more awesome.|
 |enable_chinese_input.sh|No longer need to worry about how to input Chinese in other locale.|

-If you just need one of these scripts, feel free to call it directly, for example
+If you just need one of them, feel free to call it directly, for example

 	sudo apt install curl -y
 	curl -sLf https://raw.githubusercontent.com/gaunthan/Oh-My-Ubuntu/master/beautify_gnome_shell.sh | bash